Still Pond Preserve

 Location: Southeastern New Canaan, in the Silvermine Neighborhood

 Access: There are three access points for the Still Pond Preserve.
 To access the southern (Kelley/Audubon) portion of the property, park across from 161 Cedar Lane.
-To access the eastern (Silvermine-Fowler) portion of the property, park at the base of the driveway for 765 Silvermine Road.
+To access the eastern (Silvermine-Fowler) portion of the property, park in the parking area across from 778 Silvermine Road.
 To access the northern (Hicks) portion of the property, use the trailhead directly across from 514 Silvermine Road.

 Dates Protected: 1952, 1970, 1986, 1990, 2014, 2017

 Visitation Hours: Dawn to Dusk Dogs Allowed?
 Yes, on leash